 Create a Preliminary Plan for Additional ARTs and Value Streams

-Before we move on to launching that first ART, we note that it’s likely that a broader implementation plan may already be forming.
+Before moving on to launching that first ART, note that it’s likely that a broader implementation plan may already be forming.
 Although it’s still early in the process, strategies for rolling out additional ARTs and for launching additional value streams may already be starting to take shape.
-In short, change is starting to happen, and the signs are everywhere:
+In short, change is beginning to happen, and the signs are everywhere:

-As we described in Create a Lean-Agile Center of Excellence, the LACE and various SPCs and leaders typically guide the transformation using Agile and SAFe as their operating framework.
-Leveraging Essential SAFe practices, the LACE holds internal PI Planning and invites other stakeholders, such as Business Owners, to help further define the implementation strategy.
-One natural output would be a PI Roadmap for the implementation, as illustrated in Figure 4.
+As described in Create a Lean-Agile Center of Excellence, the LACE, various SPCs, and senior leaders typically guide the transformation using Agile and SAFe as their operating framework.
+Leveraging SAFe’s ten critical success factors, the LACE holds the first PI Planning event.
+They invite the larger guiding coalition, stakeholders, Business Owners, and initial ART leaders to help further define the implementation strategy.
+One natural output would be a PI Roadmap for the implementation, as illustrated in Figure 3.

 However, before committing to the roadmap, it’s probably a good time for stakeholders to reflect on the existing culture and the ‘how’ of the larger implementation strategy.
-Yes, it’s a committed change initiative, and that means it’s a largely centralized decision (see Principle #9 – Decentralize decision-making).
-The change is not optional, but how it is received depends on many factors.
-Oftentimes, mandated change can be uninspiring to those who are on the receiving end of the decision.
-If this is a significant concern in your organization, you may want to try the approach described in Yuval Yeret’s article, Invitation-based SAFe Implementation, which describes how to create a more collaborative organizational change effort.
+Yes, it’s a committed change initiative, and the change is not optional, but how it is received depends on many factors.
+Mandated change can often be uninspiring to those on the receiving end of the decision.
+Through navigating what it means to Lead in the Digital Age, SPCs, alongside senior leaders, will guide the associated communication paths and cultural impacts.

-Don’t be too concerned about getting your strategy perfect right at the start.
-Any preliminary plan is only the current hypothesis and will be incrementally improved as your implementation evolves.
-We’ll revisit the larger planning cycle later in Launch More ARTs and Value Streams.
+Don’t be too concerned about perfecting the implementation strategy at the start.
+Any preliminary plan is just a hypothesis and will be incrementally improved as the implementation evolves.
+The larger planning cycle will be revisited later in Launch More ARTs and Value Streams.

-SPCs have access to a workshop toolkit designed specifically to help identify value streams, initially define ARTs, and create the implementation plan.
-Learn more about the toolkit.
+SPCs have access to a workshop toolkit explicitly designed to help identify value streams, initially define ARTs, and create the implementation plan.
+Download the toolkit.